Laurent Sequences, Extended Rota Algebras and Categorical Discretization of Dynamical Systems: Main theorems for the regular case

-The action of the functor $G$ will carry any analytic solution $y$ of eq.~\eqref{ncont2}, defined on the algebra $(\mathcal{F}+,\cdot)$, into a solution $u_n$ of the corresponding equation defined on the Rota algebra $(\mathcal{F},+,*_{\Delta})$.
-Once represented this equation on the lattice $\mathcal{L}$, the series expansion of the solution $u_n$ truncates and converts into the finite sum \eqref{part}. \end{proof}
+defined on the Rota algebra $(\mathcal{F},+,*_{\Delta})$.
+Once represented this equation on the lattice $\mathcal{L}$, it reduces to eq.~\eqref{eqnonlin}.
+Besides, the series expansion of the solution $u_{n}$ truncates and converts into the finite sum \eqref{part}. \end{proof}

-The same scheme of Remark \ref{rem10} can be applied to generalize Theorem \ref{main2} to arbitrary objects of $\mathcal{N}_{\{m; a_{0},\ldots, a_{N}\}}$.
+The same scheme of Remark~\ref{rem10} can be applied to generalize Theorem~\ref{main2} to arbitrary objects of $\mathcal{N}_{\{m; c_{0},\ldots , c_{N}\}}$.